was born in Minnesota. My father (a former actor and theatre

 small city of Brillion, Wisconsin.
 Kelli was the kindergarten teacher

 at the local Christian elementary school.
-I moved into her apartment, made it my home, and
+I moved into her apartment, and

-settled into a new phase in my life -- once again, as a resident of rural Wisconsin.
+settled into a new phase in my life -- once again, a resident of rural Wisconsin.

 in the year, I decided to branch out in my acting, and sought to